Atolls of the Maldives: Huvadhoo Atoll

+Guinness World Record

+Huvadhu Atoll, located in the Maldives within the Indian Ocean, spans approximately 2,900 km2 and encompasses around 255 islands within its confines.
+It holds the Guinness World Record for the atoll with the most number of islands in the World.

 Fuvahmulah

-Fuvahmulah ('Fua Mulaku' in the Admiralty Chart) is a large single island (by itself a small detached atoll) which lies in the Equatorial Channel.
+Fuvahmulah is a large single island (by itself a small detached atoll) which lies in the Equatorial Channel.
 In the distant past Fuvahmulah was a small coral atoll whose southern end was open at a spot called Diyarehifaando and the inside of the island was a saltwater lagoon forming a natural harbour.
 There is a spot in the southern end known as a Kudhuheraivali (the forest of the small islet), which indicates that there was a separate little island in that area in ancient times.
 But long ago the channel connecting the lagoon with the ocean was closed by massive coral boulders.
 Thus the inside of the island is lower than its edges.
 In time the inner lagoon lost its saltiness and all that remains today are two small lakes, wetlands and marshy taro fields.
 Therefore, Fuvahmulah is a small Atoll that closed and filled in with silt, like Nukutavake in the Central Pacific.